Most Popcorn Time users will access it with a Virtual Private Network. So should you be using one?

-A VPN connection masks the user’s IP address and true location while encrypting all the internet traffic to and from their computer or smartphone.
-That makes it both impossible for an ISP or anyone else to monitor or trace an individual’s online activity.
+A VPN connection masks a user’s IP address and true location while encrypting all the internet traffic to and from their computer or smartphone.
+That makes it almost impossible for an Internet Service Provider or anyone else to monitor or trace an individual’s online activity.
 VPNs are a great way to protect your privacy and guard against cybersecurity threats such as Man-in-the-middle Attacks.
 This makes VPNs popular with users who value their privacy and don’t want their internet access provider or others snooping on their online activity.